top of page

 • Entry Fees: Yes

-• REGISTRATION: CLICK HERE
+• REGISTRATION: CLOSED.
+Click HERE for more Opportunities

 The Encyclopedia Britannica defines street photography as “a genre that records everyday life in a public place.”
 Yet beyond this straightforward explanation lies an art form that thrives on spontaneity, curiosity, and human connection.
 Streets have always been the arteries of society—places where people cross paths, exchange glances, and leave behind fleeting traces of their existence.
 From the moment the camera was invented, photographers turned to these spaces, drawn by their unpredictability and vitality.
 Louis-Jacques-Mandé Daguerre’s View of the Boulevard du Temple (1838) not only recorded a Parisian street but also inadvertently captured one of the first figures in photographic history—a man having his boots polished, frozen in time while the bustle of the city blurred away.